gpp-rnd/poola/README.md

-Before combining sgRNAs at the gene level, it's sometimes helpful to group controls into pseudo-genes so they're easier to compare with target genes.
+It's sometimes helpful to group controls into pseudo-genes so they're easier to compare with target genes.
 Our annotation file maps from sgRNA sequences to gene symbols

 ```python
 remapped_annotations = pool.group_pseudogenes(annotations=guide_annotations, pseudogene_size=4,